martinivanco/IDS/README.md

 # Pirate Database
-Project for IDS.
+Project made as a part of the course Database Systems at Brno University of Technology.
 The task was to create a SQL script for initializing database according to previously created scheme, then populate it with testing data and create some advanced features.
 Authors: Vladimir Jerabek, Martin Ivanco